WEDDING PHOTOGRAPHER COTSWOLDS

 The Cotswolds are not only popular with weddings for local couples but also those from further afield, many travelling up from London to enjoy the glorious countryside only a couple of hours away.
 Having explored a few villages in the Cotswolds I can understand their popularity for a wedding.
 The warm, neutral, honey colours of the buildings contrasted against the green of the countryside make for a stunning backdrop to any Cotswold wedding.
 The Cotswolds even have their own romantic road – a tour of some of the more popular villages stretching from Cheltenham, up to Chipping Campden and back down through Stow on the Wold and Lower Slaughter.
-What a fantastic idea for a honeymoon, travelling the beautiful countryside in a vintage car whilst stopping off at some fabulous places to stay.
+What a fantastic idea for a honeymoon, travelling through the beautiful countryside in a vintage car whilst stopping off at some fabulous places to stay.

 If you want an intimate venue for your wedding you could try hiring a private country house, something like Honeystone Manor.
 Set in it’s own grounds with a walled garden, tennis court and even a water garden.
 It’s exclusively yours for a private reception and if you are having an intimate wedding your guests can also stay in one of the seven bedrooms in the main house.
 Meanwhile the bride and groom can hole up in the loft of the dining barn, a very quirky bridal suite accessed by ladder only!